khjohnson1972/SwaggerExample/README.md

 Tested across Swagger Editor and Swagger UI.
 I wanted to make sure I had a very basic working copy before expanding.

-The .pdf file is a copy of my slides that includes references to Swaggers resources and tutorials.
+The SwaggerPresentation.pdf file is a copy of my slides that includes references to Swaggers resources and tutorials.